carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

    When this is the case `destinationRepo: /here` the OCI Image will be copied to `registry.io/here`. `imgpkg` assumes that the OCI Image should be copied to the root of the Registry

-1. the value does not start with `/`
+1. the value **does not** start with `/`

-   When the Bundle is being copied to `registry.io/place/bundle` then the OCI Image will be copied to `registry.io/place/img`. `imgpkg` assumes that the OCI Image will be copied to the same Registry and Namespace as the Bundle.
+   When the Bundle is being copied to `registry.io/place/bundle` then the OCI Image will be copied to `registry.io/place/img`. `imgpkg` assumes that the OCI Image should be copied to the same Registry and Namespace as the Bundle.

 **Note:** In our documentation we should highlight this feature, since it might be a cause for problems